explodingcamera/blog/content/koi.md

 # Conclusion

 Creating a new image format is actually a lot of fun, and It's totally possible to create something that works well for special use cases like icons or game assets.
+When taking the right shortcuts, it's possible to implement something usable in a few days when utilizing existing compression algorithms and metadata formats, without needing to utilize more advanced compression algorithms.
+Switching to a more advanced compression algorithm like Zstd or Brotli also enables the format to be purpose built for a specific decompression budget.

 I'm happy with the results so far and as a next step I want to add Rust `no_std` support so I can use it in the kernel project I'm working on to test displaying images on the screen.

 Some other things I want to look into is adding support for more color spaces, like YCbCr and CMYK, and maybe even support for animation.
 I also want to look into adding support for more compression algorithms, like LZ4 or Zstd, and maybe even support for lossy compression.
 Also, I'm not happy with BSON as a metadata format, so I want to look into using something like [MessagePack](https://msgpack.org/index.html) instead.
 And lastly, there's still a lot of room for improvement on the performance side, and it should be possible to get the performance even faster than for Qoi, at least for the fast profile.